Skip to main content

 By default, when the root disk of a Windows image is expanded, Windows will automatically expand the root disk partition to use all of the available space.
 Additionally, any new block volumes mounted to a Windows instance will automatically be initialized and partitioned as GPT, and formatted as NTFS.

-Selecting Modify will prompt for an action to perform when it is detected that the root disk can be expanded.
-The default action of ReSize will expand the root disk.
+Selecting Modify will prompt an action to perform when Windows detects that the root disk can be expanded.
+The default action ReSize will expand the root disk.
 NewPartition will create a new partition with the unallocated space, and automatically assign a drive letter.
-Entering no value will disable any automatic action.
+If the user doesn't enter a value, it will disable any automatic action.

-After selecting the desired re-size disk option, an additional prompt appears to set an action for newly detected RAW disks.
-Automatic formatting can be enabled or disabled with true or false.
+After selecting the desired re-size disk option, an additional prompt will appear to set an action for newly detected RAW disks.
+You can enable or disable this with true or false.

 CoreWeave auto-shutdown

-Whether or not an instance powers off based on interactive user input is configured via cloudInit when an instance is initially deployed.
-Once an instance has already been deployed, this feature is also configurable via Windows Apps and Features:
+Whether or not an instance powers off based on interactive user input is configured via cloud-init when an instance is initially deployed.
+After an instance has first been deployed, this feature is also configurable via Windows Apps and Features.

-Clicking Modify prompts for an integer value in minutes to configure auto-shutoff, or set to 0 to disable:
+Clicking Modify prompts the user to enter an integer value in minutes to configure auto-shutoff.
+They can also set the value to 0 to disable:

 CoreWeave Windows update